gbproxy: Lifetime of a tracked MS (struct gbproxy_link_info)

 I am looking at a GBproxy process with virtual memory size of 291m and resident size of 187m.
 We really need a way to dump the talloc report through the VTY.
 I have captured a leak dump with strace and can make it available.

-#1 Updated by zecke about 2 years ago
+#1 Updated by zecke over 2 years ago

 I wrote a simple script to convert the "write" of the strace (already filtered to be only the leak dump) to make a print of it